 What You Need to Know to Prevent Osteoporosis

-In 2006, my mother broke her leg.
+Several years ago, the mother of one of my friend’s broke her leg.
+This was a big fear for my friend and her mother because it can be very difficult to bounce back after a broken bone at her age.
 She had just moved to an assisted living facility when she fell in her bathroom.
 In the emergency room, it was determined that her right femur was broken.

 A Little Background on Osteoporosis

 Here are the facts: In the U.S., 15 to 20 million people suffer from osteoporosis.
-One in three women will have problems with their bones and 10 percent of American women will suffer from osteoporosis.
-(Fallon, and Enig, PhD)
+One in three women will have problems with their bones and 10 percent of American women will suffer from osteoporosis (Fallon, and Enig, PhD).
+According to the National Osteoporosis Foundation, 44 million Americans have low bone density, putting them at an increased risk for breaking bones and developing osteoporosis during their lifetime.

-I know my mother had not been eating butter or coconut oil (saturated fats) and wasn’t getting essential fats from fish oil or salmon.
-She had heart disease and like many Americans, was schooled in following a low fat diet that consisted of canned soup, chocolate, cookies, juice and toast.
+My friend’s mother had not been eating butter or coconut oil (saturated fats) and wasn’t getting essential fats from fish oil or salmon.
+She, like many Americans, was schooled in following a low-fat diet that consisted of canned soup, chocolate, cookies, juice and toast.
 Her breakfast would include a poached egg on toast, but she gave the healthy fat-filled yolk to her dog.
 Her toast was white bread spread with margarine and jam.
 She drank orange juice and coffee with sugar.
 She thought she was eating a healthy breakfast, but what she really ate for breakfast was sugar—sugar in the toast, the jam and the orange juice.
-There was very little protein in her breakfast, and the fat she ate was a damaged fat—the trans fat found in margarine.
+There was very little protein in her breakfast and the fat she ate was a damaged fat—the bad fat found in margarine.
 No wonder her bones were thin and fragile.
-And with many Americans following a low fat eating plan like hers, it’s not surprising that so many people are diagnosed with osteoporosis.
+And with many Americans following a low-fat eating plan like hers, it’s not surprising that so many people are diagnosed with osteoporosis.

 To create strong, healthy bones, meals and snacks should contain fats.
 Include fats like olives, butter, nuts, seeds, avocados, salmon and sardines.
-Stay away from the trans fats, known as partially hydrogenated oils, found in coffee creamers, baked goods, margarines, fries and many other convenience foods.
-These trans fats prevent calcium from attaching to the collagen fatty mesh.
+Stay away from the damaged fats, known as partially hydrogenated oils, found in coffee creamers, baked goods, margarines, fries and many other convenience foods.
+These bad fats prevent calcium from attaching to the collagen fatty mesh.

 Protein, Another Essential Piece for Bone Health

 How much protein do you need to eat?
 Eating two to four ounces every three hours will help build bone.
-My mother probably ate only a few ounces of protein a day, filling herself with crackers and fruit instead.
+Pay attention to how much you might be getting and increase that amount if you are only getting only a few ounces of protein a day.
+It’s great to spread it out throughout the day, not just at dinner time!
+My friend’s mom only ate a few ounces of protein a day, filling herself with crackers and fruit instead.

 How Sugar Negatively Impacts Bone Health

-I mentioned that my mother’s diet was full of sugar.
+We’ve mentioned that this mother’s diet was full of sugar.
 How did that affect her bones?
 Well, your body breaks down sugar (whether it comes from carbohydrates in bread or ice cream) with the help of minerals like calcium, magnesium and phosphorus.
-These minerals are often pulled from bones for this purpose.
+These minerals are often pulled from bones for this purpose of helping break down sugar.
 Many Americans eat diets full of high-sugar carbohydrates like sodas, cereals, breads, pasta, cakes, cookies and large servings of potatoes that deplete their bones of calcium, magnesium and strontium.
 The more sugar in your diet, the more your bone density decreases.
 Remember, vegetables and fruit are carbs, too.
 Reach for healthy carbs like these instead of refined options.

 Exercise Your Way to Stronger Bones

 While diet is very important for building healthy, strong bones so is exercise.
 When you use your muscles, they pull on your bones making them stronger.
 Bones are maintained, in part, by the muscle forces applied to them.
 Jane Brody tells us that bones respond better to exercise that involves forceful contractions, occurring in stops and starts.
-Playing tennis, weight training, using kettle bells and jumping rope are all good bone-building exercises.
-The Nurses’ Study found that walking at least four hours a week decreased the risk of hip fractures.
-(Brody) So get up out of your chair.
+Playing tennis, pickle ball, weight training, using kettle bells and jumping rope are all good bone-building exercises.
+The Nurses’ Study found that walking at least four hours a week decreased the risk of hip fractures (Brody).
+So get up out of your chair.
 Move, walk, dance or hike.
-Choosing an activity that you will do and enjoy is key to compliance.
-Although my mother had been active most of her life, her activity level declined during her last five years.
+Choosing an activity that you will do and enjoy is key to compliance, consistency, and building those strong bones.
+Although this mom had been active most of her life, her activity level had declined during the last couple years, so she wasn’t getting the benefit of her muscles supporting her bones.

 Quality Supplements Can Help